 The chronicles of the Hafey family indicate that the name was first used by the Strathclyde Britons of the Scottish/English Borderlands.
 Hafey is derived from the Gaelic personal name Debshithe, which means the black man of peace.

 The surname Hafey was first found in Wigtown (Gaelic: Siorrachd Bhaile na h-Uige), formerly a county in southwestern Scotland, now part of the Council Area of Dumfries and Galloway, where they held a family seat from very early times.
 This distinguished Clan was originally known as the Clan MacKilhaffy and held a family seat at Craig Caffe in the parish of Inch.

 Early History of the Hafey family

-Another 228 words (16 lines of text) covering the years 1320 and 1540 are included under the topic Early Hafey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hafey research.
+Another 148 words (11 lines of text) covering the years 1320 and 1540 are included under the topic Early Hafey History in all our PDF Extended History products and printed products wherever possible.

 Hafey Spelling Variations